Narcissists

 Our strength is in understanding deeply harmful, incurable narcissists and working with those who have been compromised by them as well as educating those who haven’t.

-Our deep familiarity with narcissistic behaviours and their impact means those harmed by narcissists don’t need to be retraumatized by convincing us of what happened.
+Our deep familiarity with narcissistic behaviours and their impact means those harmed by narcissists don’t need to be retraumatised by convincing us of what happened.
 We fully understand how complex, extremely harmful and in some cases difficult to believe, narcissistic behaviours are.

 We understand that narcissistic damage occurs on many levels.
 The impact may be emotional, psychological, physical, reputational, financial, parental, social, psychological, work-related, sexual, spiritual and/or relational and it has an overwhelming impact on someone’s life.
 Our expert coaches are skilled at working with people on all elements of narcissistic abuse.